domainsofapp/domainsofapp.github.io/_posts/2016-02-19-notable-quotations.md

 You only live once (YOLO). --Source Unknown

-Life is not hard if you be yourself. --F.A. (personal conversation)
+Life is not hard if you be yourself. --F. Acheme (personal conversation)

 Buy the ticket, take the ride. --Hunter S. Thompson, American Journalist